yorktechsoc/website/README.md

 # York TechSoc Website

 A [Docusaurus 2](https://docusaurus.io/) website for the University of York's Technical Theatre Society.
+It is automatically built using GitHub actions.

 ### Installation